grantj-re3/HandyIctDoco/linux-software/howtoAndroidDisplayForLinux.md

-is that by default it shares the desktop (what a surprise for a Desktop Sharing service) on DISPLAY :0 rather than sharing a logical XWindows display as configured by a custom script (xstartup).
+is that by default it shares the desktop (what a surprise for a Desktop Sharing service) on DISPLAY :0 rather than sharing a logical XWindows display as configured by a custom script (xstartup) on DISPLAY :1.
 Hence Vino VNC server on Mint 17 is equivalent to Tiger VNC server plus the x11vnc app on Fedora 20.

 ### Mint VNC references: